couchbase/docs-operator/operatorConfig.md

 # Couchbase Operator Configuration

 The Couchbase Operator configuration is defined below.
-When loaded into Kubernetes, it downloads the Couchbase Operator docker image, creates the CouchbaseCluster Custom Resource Definition(CRD), and starts listening for CouchbaseCluster events.
+When loaded into Kubernetes, it downloads the Couchbase Operator Docker image, creates the CouchbaseCluster Custom Resource Definition(CRD), and starts listening for CouchbaseCluster events.
 The Operator is defined as a deployment to allow it to be restarted in the event of a pod or node failure.

 ```yaml
 apiVersion: extensions/v1beta1